LESIA PCHOLKA

 (2) curator

-(3) cv _ _ contact
+(3) ______ cv / contact

-Although trained in academic painting at an art school and holding a degree in Social Psychology from Minsk Innovation University, she developed her artistic language largely outside of institutional frameworks, through self-organised initiatives and long-term collaborations with communities and informal archives.
-She is an alumna of the ArtPlatform programme (2018–19), Sputnik Photos Mentoring Programme (2020), and has completed several professional programmes, including Biz4all (ODB Brussels & TNU Network University, 2016–17), the East-European School of Political Studies (2020–21), Family's Heritage: How to Understand and Preserve It at European Humanities University (2025), and the John Smith Trust's 'Belarus Leaders in Exile' programme (2025).
+She is an alumna of ArtPlatform programme (2018–19), Sputnik Photos Mentoring Programme (2020), John Smith Trust's 'Belarus Leaders in Exile' programme (2025) and has completed several programmes, including Biz4all (ODB Brussels & TNU Network University, 2016–17), the East-European School of Political Studies (2020–21), Family's Heritage: How to Understand and Preserve It at European Humanities University (2025).

 From 2018 to 2020, she was a member of the Belarusian Association of Photographers.

-In 2020-2021, she lectured the course Visual History of Everyday Life within the Public History concentration at the ECLAB (European College of Liberal Arts in Belarus).
+In 2020-2021, she lectured the course Visual History of Everyday Life within the Public History concentration at ECLAB (European College of Liberal Arts in Belarus).
 From 2021 to 2024, she was a mentor on the Social Camp educational project.
-She regularly gives lectures, workshops, and talks on archives, memory politics, and visual research at universities and cultural institutions, including Humboldt University (Berlin), Bard College (USA), Fundacja Archeologia Fotografii (PL) and others.
+She regularly gives lectures, workshops, and talks on memory politics, and visual research at universities and cultural institutions, including Humboldt University (Berlin), Bard College (USA), Fundacja Archeologia Fotografii (PL) and others.

 Her projects and photographs have been published in international media, including the BBC, Magnum Photos _ Magnum Flow, Phmuseum _ Featured Photobooks, ARTMARGINS, NN6T #164, NEWEAST, ICORN, Variant Magazine, The Calvert Journal, DEKODER / DEKODER, GUP Magazine, Sekktor.online, Post MoMA _ NY, BLOK, IoDeposito B#S, RTV Magazin, SZUM, CISR e.V. platform, KubaParis and Contemporary Art Library.
 In printed matter in EIKON #123, FROM THE FOLDINGS #0, Art & Politics by Offing Press; Hjärnstorm magazine #156, Tygodnik Powszechny, FAZ, pARTisanka magazine #34, as well as in the following books: NO.10 Sputnik Photos Mentoring Programme (2021); photos for Machinery of Dissent, by Alesia Rudnik (2025); illustrations for Antologia.
 Literatura na uchodźstwie, by the Willa Decjusza Institute (2025); A-P-P #5.
 The Strike Newspaper #5.
 Archiwum Protestów Publicznych.

-She was competitively selected to participate in a number of prestigious international artist residencies and fellowship programs, including Gaude Polonia, Narodowe Centrum Kultury (2025, 2019), Weltoffenes Berlin, Berlin Senate Department for Culture (2024), Memory Work, Bundesstiftung Aufarbeitung (2023), ICORN.
-International Cities of Refuge Network (2021-22) as well as residencies at IASPIS.
-The International Artists Studio Program (Stockholm, 2023); MuseumsQuartier Q21 (Vienna, 2022); Brno AIR.
+She was selected for prestigious international residencies and fellowships, including Gaude Polonia, NCK (2025, 2019), Weltoffenes Berlin, Berlin Senate Department for Culture (2024), Memory Work, Bundesstiftung Aufarbeitung (2023), ICORN.
+International Cities of Refuge Network (2021-22) as well as residencies at IASPIS(Stockholm, 2023); MuseumsQuartier Q21 (Vienna, 2022); Brno AIR.
 House of Arts (Brno, 2021); and Galeria Arsenal AIR (Bialystok, 2021).

 new books :